JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 ### The Author's Review

 The Lakewood SD's cost analysis has the following problems:
-- This 4 year levy is a 64% tax increase, in dollars, over the previous 4 year levy.
+- The district did not convey how this 4 year levy is a 64% tax increase, in dollars, over the previous 4 year levy.

 [Calculator for the Lakewood SD](calculator_lakewood_enhanced)